andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/swift-unit-testing-verifying-method-calls.md

 #### [3:28]

 I'll finish fleshing out this fake object in a minute.
-Now that XCode isn't complaining about not knowing what a FakeAlertView is, I'll turn my attention to a new compiler complaint: I don't have an alertView property on my View Controller yet, so I'll add one.
+Now that Xcode isn't complaining about not knowing what a FakeAlertView is, I'll turn my attention to a new compiler complaint: I don't have an alertView property on my View Controller yet, so I'll add one.

 #### [3:50]